-Initial Estimate 30 June 2014 Estimate Actual Variance (months) Date first batch accepted by Crown 13/14 1 November 2013 November 2013 0 Date last batch accepted by Crown 14/15 1 September 2014 N/A N/A Commence operational test and evaluation TBA October 2014 N/A N/A Finish operational test and evaluation TBA December 2017 (Ex SK17) N/A N/A Achieve initial operating capability TBA December 2014 HADR N/A N/A Establish directed level of capability TBA December 2017 (Ex SK17) N/A N/A Explanation The initial release of capability will be realised in December 2014 in reaching a basic Humanitarian and Disaster Relief (HADR) Capability.
-Operational Test and Evaluation (OT&E) planning will proceed through 2014/2015 to Exercise Southern Katipo 2015, where this medium will be used to evaluate the Initial Operational Capability (IOC) for a Light Task Group.
+Initial Estimate 30 June 2015 Estimate Actual Variance (months) Date first batch accepted by Crown 13/14 1 November 2013 November 2013 0 Date last batch accepted by Crown 14/15 1 September 2014 June 15 9 Commence operational test and evaluation - October 2014 October 2014 0 Finish operational test and evaluation - December 2017 (Ex SK17) N/A N/A Achieve initial operating capability - December 2014 HADR December 2014 (HADR) N/A 4 (HADR) N/A Establish directed level of capability - December 2017 (Ex SK17) N/A N/A Explanation The initial release of capability was realised in December 2014 in reaching a basic Humanitarian and Disaster Relief (HADR) Capability.
+Operational Test and Evaluation (OT&E) planning will proceed through 2015 to Exercise Southern Katipo 2015, where this medium will be used to evaluate the Initial Operational Capability (IOC) for a Light Task Group.
 OT&E planning and delivery will continue until Full release of Operational Capability for a Combined Arms Task Group which will be realised in December 2017 during Exercise Southern Katipo 17, integrating all other project outputs within the Distribution Capability (Tranche 1) of the LTCP - modules and trailers.
+Delay due to a change in the design of the trailer element of the project.

-Summary of Through Life Cost Estimates 2.3
+2.3 Summary of Medium/Heavy Operational Vehicles Through Life Cost Estimates